 - Failed a Spot Check: Mulder and Scully do it repeatedly.
 Suprisingly, it's rarely lampshaded.

 - Failure Hero: Mulder and Scully only solve the episode's conflict about a third of the time, if that.
-They generally end up letting enough people die that they have to close the case.
+As noted by Shaenon, the nature of the series means they can't really get solid proof of the paranormal or expose the Conspiracy, so so they often achieve very little and generally end up letting enough people die that they have to close the case.
 They even have a catchphrase for when they are particularly ineffective (see Running Gag below).
 Of course, being an abridged series this is all Played for Laughs.

 - Fanservice: Mulder provides some examples, as well as Skinner, once:Caption: SKINNER'S FIST!!! (shirtless edition)